xzlashutosh/Strong-Arm-Latch-Based-Comparator/README.md

 # StrongARM-Latch-based-Analog-Comparator
-This repository presents the design of a StrongARM Latch based Analog Comparator implemented using Synopsis Custom Compiler on 28nm CMOS Technology.
+This repository presents the design of a StrongARM Latch based Analog Comparator implemented using Cadence on 180nm CMOS Technology.
 # Table of Contents
  * [Introduction](#Introduction)
  * [The StrongARM Latch](#The-StrongARM-Latch)